-The AD9233 evaluation board provides all of the support circuitry required to operate the ADC in its various modes and configurations.
+The AD9246 evaluation board provides all of the support circuitry required to operate the ADC in its various modes and configurations.
 The converter can be driven differentially through a double balun configuration (default) or through the AD8352 differential driver.
 The ADC can also be driven in a single-ended fashion.
 Separate power pins are provided to isolate the DUT from the AD8352 drive circuitry.
-Each input configuration can be selected by proper connection of various components.
-Figure 59 shows the typical bench characterization setup used to evaluate the ac performance of the AD9233.
+Each input configuration can be selected by proper connection of various components (see Figure 60 to Figure 70).
+Figure 59 shows the typical bench characterization setup used to evaluate the ac performance of the AD9246.